 The Dinner Party Trend to Expect in 2019

-For Christmas one year, we got my Norwegian grandma a book by Alice Waters, 40 Years of Chez Panisse: The Power of Gathering.
+For Christmas one year, I got my Norwegian grandma a book by Alice Waters, 40 Years of Chez Panisse: The Power of Gathering.
 Alice Waters’ unique cooking style established a menu at her restaurant that serves the most delicious produce only when it’s in season.
-This reminded us of my grandma’s holistic philosophies in the kitchen that celebrate the joy of gathering.
-While the Scandinavian way of joyful living has had a recent influence on traditional American practices, here is the dinner party trend to expect in 2019.
+This reminded me of my grandma’s holistic philosophies in the kitchen that celebrate the joy of gathering.
+I’m seeing more and more how the Scandinavian way of joyful living has influenced American practices.
+Here is the dinner party trend to expect in 2019.

-Alice Waters’ book, written in 2011, describes the experience of “family meal” in her restaurant.
+Alice Waters’ book, written in 2011, describes “family meal” in her restaurant.
 Before the restaurant opens for dinner service, her staff shares a casual family-style meal together.
-Waters’s sentiment has proved to be ahead of its time now 8 years later.
+Her communal sentiment has proved to be ahead of its time now 8 years later.
 Encouraging this mindful practice of gathering with intention is now a trend on the rise in American culture.

 Family meal, as described by Waters, isn’t fancy.
 In fact, it’s not focused on presentation at all.
 The chefs and cooks place their pots and pans directly onto the table.
-They partake in the act of celebrating good, simple food as a community.
+The staff gathers together to celebrate good food and hard work together as a community.

 In a recent study conducted by PR Newswire, “77% of Americans would rather eat a homemade meal than eat out in 2019”.
-With contributing factors that include prioritizing our health, quality time with family, and cost savings, it’s no surprise that home cooked meals will become more common in the upcoming year.
+With contributing factors that include prioritizing our health & wellness, quality time with family, and cost saving methods, it’s no surprise that home cooked meals will become more common in the upcoming year.

 Family-style dinners are the key to enhancing a sense of community in 2019.
-Through relaxed presentations, thoughtfully prepared food, and a peaceful ambience, this year we aim to value the wholeness of each experience.
-As 2019 unfolds, I encourage you to put your pots, pans, and cutting boards right onto the dining table for family-style serving.
-With this change in atmosphere, we can connect deeply with each other and enjoy the essence of each moment.
+Through relaxed presentations, thoughtfully prepared food, and a peaceful ambience, we can add value the wholeness of each experience.
+As 2019 unfolds, I encourage you to channel Alice Waters and her staff at the dinner table.
+Gather as a community and bring people together.
+With this simple change in atmosphere, we can connect deeply with each other and enjoy the essence of each moment.

 Forty Years of Chez Panisse: The Power of Gathering by Alice Waters